 National Hunting and Fishing Day is celebrated in the United States on the fourth Saturday in September.

-It was first proclaimed in 1972 by President Richard Nixon.
 Contrary to popular belief, anglers and hunters are avid supporters of wildlife conservation.
 They stand for sustainable use of game and fish.
 American outdoor sportsmen have made a great contribution to protecting and improving vital habitat and saving many species from unregulated exploitation.

 National Hunting and Fishing Day focuses on raising public awareness about the importance of the wise use of natural resources, promoting wildlife conversation and outdoor sports.
 On this day, local, state, regional and national organizations hold fishing- and hunting-related events providing participants with an opportunity to experience traditional outdoor sports.